Guide

 Salary sacrifice

-Salary sacrifice reduces your gross salary, saving both income tax and employee National Insurance.
-For a higher-rate taxpayer paying 40% income tax and 2% NI (on earnings above £50,270), the combined saving is 42% — so net cost is £58 per £100.
-On earnings between £12,570 and £50,270, employee NI is 8%, so a basic-rate taxpayer saves 28% and pays £72 per £100.
-On top of this, many employers pass on their NI saving (15% of the sacrificed amount) to the pension, reducing your effective cost further still.
+Salary sacrifice reduces your gross salary, saving both income tax and employee NI.
+A higher-rate taxpayer with earnings above £50,270 saves 40% tax + 2% NI = 42%, so net cost is £58 per £100.
+On earnings between £12,570 and £50,270, NI is 8%, so a basic-rate taxpayer saves 28% and pays £72 per £100.
+Many employers also pass on their NI saving (15% of the sacrificed amount) to your pension, which cuts the effective cost further.

 Worked example: £5,000 gross contribution